Reese McGuire: Professional career

-Pittsburgh Pirates organization (2013–2016)
+Pittsburgh Pirates (2013–2016)

-Unlike other high school catchers, whose offensive skills were more developed than their defensive abilities, McGuire's skill behind the plate, as well as his left-handedness, made him an attractive target in the 2013 MLB Draft, and he was projected to be chosen in the first round.
-The Pittsburgh Pirates selected him 14th overall in the MLB draft, and he signed with the team on a $2.36 million contract.
-The team assigned McGuire to the Rookie-level Gulf Coast League (GCL) Pirates, where, in his professional baseball debut, he recorded four hits, three RBI, and two doubles.
-After batting .330 with 11 doubles and 21 RBI in 46 GCL games, McGuire was promoted to the Class A Short Season Jamestown Jammers of the New York–Penn League on August 31.
-He appeared in only four games there, going 4-for-16 in the process.
+As a high school catcher, Major League Baseball (MLB) analysts praised McGuire's defensive ability, and analysts projected he would be taken in the first round of the 2013 MLB draft.
+The Pittsburgh Pirates selected him 14th overall, the highest draft selection for a high school catcher since 2008.
+At the time, McGuire had committed to play college baseball for the San Diego Toreros.
+He signed with the Pirates on June 18, earning a $2.36 million signing bonus in the process, and was assigned to the Rookie-level GCL Pirates.
+In his professional baseball debut on July 4, McGuire recorded four hits, three RBI, and two doubles.
+After hitting .330 with 11 doubles and 21 RBI in 46 Gulf Coast League games, McGuire was promoted to the Class A Short Season Jamestown Jammers at the end of August.
+He appeared in only four New York–Penn League games, going 4-for-16 with a walk in the process.